Avs carve up Golden Knights to close trip strong

 Colorado then broke the game open with three second-period goals to build its lead to 5-1.

-The 20-year-old Makar, who scored in his Stanley Cup playoff debut last spring, made it 3-1, picking up a loose puck inside the right circle and firing a shot into the open side of the net at 7:55.
+The 20-year-old Makar, who scored in his Stanley Cup playoff debut last spring, made it 3-1 with the first regular-season goal of his career, picking up a loose puck inside the right circle and firing a shot into the open side of the net at 7:55.

 Kadri extended the lead to 4-1 less than three minutes later on the power play with his second goal of the game and fifth of the season, one-timing a MacKinnon pass from the top of the left circle past Fleury’s blocker side.